 The preparation of the financial statements in conformity with recognition and measurement principles of Ind AS requires the Management to make estimates and assumptions considered in the reported amounts of assets and liabilities (including contingent liabilities) and the reported income and expenses during the year.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which estimates are revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
-The following are the key assumptions concerning the future, and other sources of estimation uncertainty at the end of the reporting period that may have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in future are: (i) Useful lives and residual value of property, plant and equipment and intangible assets: Useful life and residual value are determined by the management based on a technical evaluation considering nature of asset, past experience, estimated usage of the asset, vendor's advice etc and same is reviewed at each financial year end.
+The following are the key assumptions concerning the future, and other sources of estimation uncertainty at the end of the reporting period that may have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in future are:

-- (ii) Deferred tax assets: The Company reviews the carrying amount of deferred tax assets including Minimum Alternate Tax (MAT) credit at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be recovered. - (iii) Trade Recievable:- The expected credit loss is mainly based on the ageing of the receivable balances and historical experience.
-Based on the industry practices and the business environment in which the entity operates, management considers that the trade receivables are provided if the payment are more than 90 days past due.
+- (i) Useful lives and residual value of property, plant and equipment and intengible assets: Useful life and residual value are determined by the management based on a technical evaluation considering nature of asset, past experience, estimated usage of the asset, vendor's advice etc and same is reviewed at each financial year end. - (ii) Trade Reclevables The expected credit loss is mainly based on the ageing of the receivable balances and historical experience.
+Based on the industry practices and the business environment in which the entity operates, management considers that the trade receivables are provided if the payment are more than 90 days past que.
 The receivables are assessed on an individual basis or grouped into homogeneous groups and assessed for impairment collectively, depending on their significance.
-Moreover, trade receivables are written off on a case-to-case basis if deemed not to be collectible on the assessment of the underlying facts and circumstances. - (iv) Revenue Recognition:- The Company's contracts with customers could include promises to transfer multiple products and services to a customer.
+Moreover, trade receivables are written off on a case-to-case basis if deemed not to be collectible on the assessment of the underlying facts and circumstances. - (iii) Revenue Recognition: The Company's contracts with customers could include promises to transfer multiple products and services to a customer.
 The Company assesses the products / services promised in a contract and identifies distinct performance obligations in the contract.
 Identification of distinct performance obligation involves judgement to determine the deliverables and the ability of the customer to benefit independently from such deliverables. - Judgement is also required to determine the transaction price for the contract.
 The transaction price could be either a fixed amount of customer consideration or variable consideration with elements such as volume discounts, price concessions and incentives.
 The transaction price is also adjusted for the effects of the time value of money if the contract includes a significant financing component.
 The estimated amount of variable consideration is adjusted in the transaction price only to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur and is reassessed at the end of each reporting period.
-The Company allocates the elements of variable considerations to all the performance obligations of the contract unless there is observable evidence that they pertain to one or more distinct performance obligations. - The Company uses judgement to determine an appropriate standalone selling price for a performance obligation.
+The Company allocates the elements of variable considerations to all the performance obligations of the contract unless there is observable evidence that they pertain to one or more distinct performance obligations.

+The Company uses judgement to determine an appropriate standalone selling price for a performance obligation.
 The Company allocates the transaction price to each performance obligation on the basis of the relative standalone selling price of each distinct product or service promised in the contract.
-Where standalone selling price is not observable, the Company uses the expected cost plus margin approach to allocate the transaction price to each distinct performance obligation. - •The Company exercises judgement in determining whether the control of products/services has been transferred or not.
-The Company considers indicators such as how customer obtains benefits as products are dispatched or whether customer has obtained legal title to the products or existence of enforceable right to payment for performance to date and alternate use of such product or service, transfer of significant risks and rewards to the customer, acceptance of delivery by the customer, etc.
+Where standalone selling price is not observable, the